 New York City’s John F. Kennedy International Airport and LaGuardia International Airport—both located in Queens—are currently undergoing major transformations that will increase capacity and ease passenger crowding.

-A $13 billion project that will add two new international terminals at John F. Kennedy International Airport, as well as improve roadways and parking lots, will commence in 2020 and is expected to wrap in 2027.
+A $13 billion project to add two new international terminals and improve roadways will kick off at JFK in 2020 and is expected to wrap in 2027.
 A $344 million deal to add new gates to the airport's Terminal 8 was also announced in February 2019.
 The decommissioned TWA terminal at JFK will soon reopen as the 512-room TWA Hotel.
 The new design will preserve architect Eero Saarinen’s original 1962 structure, with guest rooms located in two interconnected six-story wings, a 10,000-square-foot observation deck and several bars and restaurants, including a food hall that will showcase Brooklyn- and Queens-based vendors.
 The hotel is expected to open next year.